The Handler (TV series)

-The Handler is a crime series created by Canadian writer-producer Chris Haddock, airing in the United States on CBS in the 2003-04 season.
+The Handler is an American crime series created by Canadian writer-producer Chris Haddock, airing in the United States on CBS from September 26, 2003 to January 30, 2004.
 The show starred Joe Pantoliano as Joe Renato, an FBI agent assigned to train and handle (hence the title) young undercover officers in the FBI.
 Other cast members included Hill Harper, Anna Belknap, Lola Glaudini, and Tanya Wright.

-Belknap and Harper would reunite as co-stars on the drama CSI: New York beginning in 2005.
+The show was cancelled after 14 episodes.